Front facade of the University of Paris

 Her pedagogy is articulated around sociolinguistics and cultural media, especially cinema.

-is the Administrative Assistant of APA Paris.
+is the Executive Assistant & Student Life Coordinator of APA Paris.

 Lindsay Turlan